po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/01-Activities/02-Stu_Command-Line/README.md

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

-* What does the terminal command do you use to copy or move files?
+* Which terminal command do you use to copy or move files?

 Use [Google](https://www.google.com) or another search engine to research this.